kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 ### eventData

 Representation of your event data.
 It is recommended that you store your events as JSON objects.
-This allows you to take advantage of all of EventStoreDB's functionality, such as projections.
+This allows you to take advantage of all of KurrentDB's functionality, such as projections.
 That said, you can save events using whatever format suits your workflow.
 Eventually, the data will be stored as encoded bytes.

 ### userMetadata

 Storing additional information alongside your event that is part of the event itself is standard practice.
-This can be correlation IDs, timestamps, access information, etc. EventStoreDB allows you to store a separate byte array containing this information to keep it separate.
+This can be correlation IDs, timestamps, access information, etc. KurrentDB allows you to store a separate byte array containing this information to keep it separate.

 ### contentType